ranjian0/building_tools/README.md

 ## Features:

 1. Create Floorplan
-	* Provide a set of basic floorplan shapes to build geometry from
+	* Provide a set of basic footprint shapes to build geometry from

 2. Create Floors
 	* Extrude floorplan shapes to create walls